 - How to establish strong microservice security using SSL, TLS and API gateways (TechRepublic)

 - 3 hybrid cloud alternatives to AWS CloudFormation (TechRepublic)

 - Why your traditional virtualization vendor can't help you with containers (TechRepublic)

 - Kubernetes orchestrator now available on Microsoft's Azure Container Service (ZDNet)

 Kubernetes affects any company that needs to deploy massive rollouts of containerized applications and services; this means anyone involved with the deployment should be familiar with the Kubernetes tools and Docker.
 And considering Kubernetes is a rather complex system, administrators will need to do a fair amount of homework in order to successfully implement the technology.

 The effect of Kubernetes goes well beyond those that administer the system--customers, clients, staff, and consumers...no one is immune to the effect of containerized applications.
 When we're talking about business and enterprise-level deployments, Kubernetes takes center stage.

 Developers are also affected by Kubernetes.
-As of April 7, 2017 Kubernetes had 1,137 contributors from across varying industries, with over 31 branches and 46,332 commits on GitHub.
+As of 2020, Kubernetes had over 43,000 contributors from across varying industries, with over 43 branches and over 96,000 commits on GitHub.
 Kubernetes also has more developers working on it than Docker Swarm, Mesos, and Cloud Foundry Diego combined.

 - Why Red Hat makes more money on Docker than Docker does (TechRepublic)